victorkp/code-kaiser/README.md

 4. Create a pull request!
 This finishes setup of CodeKaiser and allows you to complete the next step
 5. Setup GitHub protected branches, to force CodeKaiser checks to succeed before allowing a merge
    - ![Protected Branch Setup](readme/protected-branch.png)
+6. You can monitor your hotspot files in `data/<repo-owner>/<repo-name>/output/`, which contains small and large `.png` outputs, as well as an `html` snippet and a CSV

 ## Future Work